Superheroes is an online murder mystery game created by Ghost Ship Murder Mysteries.

 - Any experience level

-Required Equipment: computer with internet connection, with a webcam and microphone
+Required Equipment: computer with internet connection, webcam and microphone

 Recommended Team Size: exactly 12 players

 Booking: book online for a specific time slot